Link Search Menu Expand Document

 BulkDelete

-This method is used to delete the target rows from the database by bulk.
-It is only supporting the SQL Server RDBMS.
+This method deletes rows from the database in bulk.
+It is supported only for SQL Server.

 Call Flow Diagram